trisfryer/ai-vuln-report-generator/README.md

 ## Notes

-- Permissions: Ensure you have legal authorization to scan the target host.
-Unauthorized scanning is illegal and unethical.
+- Permissions: Ensure you have legal authorisation to scan the target host.
+Unauthorised scanning is illegal and unethical.
 - OpenAI API Costs: Using the GPT-4 API incurs costs.
 Monitor your usage and set up billing limits as necessary.
 - Error Handling: Logs are saved in the debug_data directory to help troubleshoot any issues.
 - Debug Data: Intermediate data and GPT-4 responses are saved for debugging purposes.
-- Customizable Prompts: The script uses prompts designed to extract detailed vulnerability information.
+- Customisable Prompts: The script uses prompts designed to extract detailed vulnerability information.
 You can adjust the prompts in vulnerability_scanner.py if needed.
-- Modifying the Script: Feel free to customize the script to suit your needs, such as adding more scanning tools or adjusting the report format.
+- Modifying the Script: Feel free to customise the script to suit your needs, such as adding more scanning tools or adjusting the report format.

 ## Disclaimer

-This tool is intended for educational and authorized security testing purposes only.
-Unauthorized use of this tool to scan systems without explicit permission is illegal and unethical.
+This tool is intended for educational and authorised security testing purposes only.
+Unauthorised use of this tool to scan systems without explicit permission is illegal and unethical.

 The developers are not responsible for any misuse of this tool.
-Always ensure you have proper authorization before conducting any scans.
+Always ensure you have proper authorisation before conducting any scans.